|

 hit or cross the threshold, at least not in a natural way that would

 happen if you were just using the phone.
-This detail might
+If the service

 sound